alexjvr1/R.temp/RAD_LabBook.md

 So, I lose 50% of the data, but I still have way more loci than I did with the subset data!
 (137 indivs, After filtering, kept 16478 out of a possible 25932 Sites).
 Can this be right?
 I suppose there are multiple SNPs per locus.
 How many loci are there? at 94% clustering, assuming ~120bp final reads, the max number of SNPs per cluster is 7.
 This is pretty high.
 The default in pyRAD is 100SNPs allowed.
 I will have to check on this.

 And then I need to split the dataset up into CHN, CHS, and CH4grad.
-I can generate these by defining all the excluded individuals in s7 for pyRAD.
+I can generate these by defining all the excluded individuals for s7 (line 17 in params.txt) for pyRAD.